 In conjunction with Day With(out) Art, an international day of action and mourning in response to the AIDS crisis organized by Visual AIDS each year on World AIDS Day, the Museum of the City of New York presents ALTERNATE ENDINGS, RADICAL BEGINNINGS.
 ALTERNATE ENDINGS, RADICAL BEGINNINGS is a collection of seven newly commissioned short videos curated by Erin Christovale and Vivian Crockett for Visual AIDS that prioritize Black narratives within the ongoing AIDS epidemic from artists Mykki Blanco, Cheryl Dunye & Ellen Spiro, Reina Gossett, Thomas Allen Harris, Kia Labeija, Tiona Nekkia McClodden, and Brontez Purnell.

-The seven short videos will be playing on loop at the Museum from 10 am to 6 pm on Monday, December 1.
-Check back for more details, including a screening schedule.
+The seven short videos will be playing on loop at the Museum in Ronay Menschel Hall on the Museum's Ground Floor, starting at 10 am on Friday, December 1.

 About ALTERNATE ENDINGS, RADICAL BEGINNINGS: